Tommy Bahama Waikiki

-In the heart of Waikiki lies Tommy Bahama, a 3 story establishment with a retail store on the bottom, and fine dining restaurant in the middle, and a rooftop bar on the 3rd floor.
-We were excited to try out the food and drinks here one date night, and we were especially excited for the rooftop bar!
+In the heart of city lies Tommy Bahama Waikiki, a 3-story establishment with a retail store on the bottom, and fine dining restaurant in the middle, and a rooftop bar on the 3rd floor.
+We were excited to try out the food and drinks, and we were especially excited for the rooftop bar!
 We got there a little early before our dinner reservations and explored with a couple of cocktails.

 The rooftop bar was absolutely stunning!
 Whoever had the idea of throwing sand and a few fire pits 3 floors above Waikiki, we salute you!
 It was such a chill spot, and extremely beautiful.
 I want to bring my friends here for girls night!

 The drink menu is extensive; it has tons of unique cocktails and offers so many tropical options!
 They also have a lot of wine to choose from 🙂